intel-hpdd/Packer-templates/centos-lustre-templates/README.md

   -X PUT -d box[is_private]=false
 ```

-Or use the `imlmakeboxpublic` bash function.
+Or use the `atlas-makeboxpublic` bash function.

 ## User accounts and SSH Keys in Vagrant Boxes